selfcontained/cashbox/README.md

 Cashbox provides a common caching api on top of pluggable backend stores.  **memory** and **redis** are currently the two supported stores, with **memory** being the default.  `Cashbox` fully supports custom stores as long as they implement the correct api (see [the memory store](https://github.com/selfcontained/cashbox/blob/master/lib/stores/memory.js) for an example of what to implement).

-Using cashbox is pretty simple:
+Using cashbox is as follows:

 ```javascript
 var Cashbox = require('cashbox');